-The Moscow Museum of Modern Art under the general support of the Mikhail Prokhorov Fund presents a solo exhibition of Eduard Steinberg «If there is water in the well...» timed to the 80th anniversary of the artist.
+The Moscow Museum of Modern Art with the support of the Mikhail Prokhorov Foundation presents the solo exhibition of Eduard Steinberg “If there is water in the well...”, which is held in celebration of the 80th anniversary of the artist’s birth.

-The Exhibition will be accompanied by a catalogue and book by E.V.
-Barabanov about the creative work of Eduard Steinberg entitled «Metageometry of the Artist Steinberg» published by AVC Charity Fund.
+With the support of the AVC Charity Foundation, a catalogue and the book by E.V.
+Barabanov “Metageometry of the Artist Steinberg” will be published to coincide with the exhibition.
 The design is realized with the support of Manders company.

-In the time of perestroika, the Paris gallery owner Claude Bernard introduced Steinberg’s works in the international context.
-Since the 1990-s the artist lived and worked in Paris and Tarusa.
-His works are in many public collections including the National Center of Art and Culture (Center Georges Pompidou), the State Tretyakov Gallery, Moscow Museum of Modern Art, A. Pushkin Museum of Fine Arts, the State Russian Museum, Museum of Contemporary Art (Wiesburg, Germany), Ludwig Museum (Cologne, Germany), Kolodzei Art Foundation (New Jersey, USA), as well as in private collections of Rothschild (Paris, France), George Costakis (Greece) and many others.
+During perestroika, the Paris gallerist Claude Bernard introduced Steinberg’s works to the international art scene.
+Since the 1990s the artist lived and worked in both Paris and Tarusa.
+His works are featured in public collections including the Center Georges Pompidou, Paris; the State Tretyakov Gallery, Moscow; the Moscow Museum of Modern Art; the Pushkin State Museum of Fine Arts, Moscow; the State Russian Museum, St Petersburg; the Ludwig Museum, Cologne; the Kolodzei Art Foundation (New Jersey, USA); as well as in private collections of the Rothschild family, Paris; George Costakis, Greece.

-Natalia Smolyanskaya is an artist, curator, theoretician of modern art and avant- guard, PhD.
-She was in charge of a research program at the International College of Philosophy (Paris, 2007-2013).
-Smolyanskaya is a participant of the International net of avant-guard and modernism researchers in Europe.
-The areas of her research interests: art and concepts of avant-guard; creative work and theoretical heritage of K. Malevich; modern art and curatorship.
-She is an editor-compiler of the issue of the magazine Rue Descartes 64 in the French language, author of publications on problems of avant-guard and contemporary art.
+Natalia Smolyanskaya, PhD is an artist, curator and theorist of modern art.
+She was the director of a research program at the International College of Philosophy (Paris, 2007-2013).
+Natalia Smolyanskaya is a participant of the European Network for Avant-garde and Modernism studies (EAM) and her current research interests include artwork and theories of avant-garde art, work and theoretical heritage of Kazemir Malevich, modern art and curatorship.
+She is the editor of the 64th issue of the magazine Rue Descartes, author of publications on problems of avant-garde and contemporary art.

-The Mikhail Prokhorov Fund (Charitable Fund for Cultural Initiatives) is a private foundation set up in 2004 on the initiative of the businessman Mikhail Prokhorov.
-The mission of the Fund is a support of culture in Russian regions, their integration in the world culture space, upgrading of the intellectual level and creative potential of local communities.
-The directions of the Fund activity are science, education, culture and art.
+Mikhail Prokhorov Fund (Charitable Fund for Cultural Initiatives) is a private charity launched in 2004 by the businessman Mikhail Prokhorov.
+The foundation aims at supporting and developing new cultural institutions and initiatives in Russian regions and their integration into the global cultural context; increasing the intellectual capital and creative potential of local communities.
+The fund’s major lines of activity include science, education, culture and art.
 The charitable program is being implemented within the framework of grants competitions, non-competitive support for targeted programs and through the implementation of its own projects.